jansengsy/JSLearning/README.md

-Each folder pertains to a different section of learning.
+Each folder covers a different section of learning.
 To use these examples install the live server plugin for VS code (or a similar plugin for non-vscode users).

 Running an example: